-The Company's valuation allowance decreased by \$5.2 million, and \$18.1 million in 2013 and 2012, respectively.
-The 2013 overall decrease in the valuation allowance was primarily due to expiring net operating losses in Switzerland which is offset by a reduction in the related deferred tax asset.
-Further, the Company recorded a decrease to the valuation allowance in Switzerland related to an increase in the expected future realizability of remaining net operating losses.
+The Company's valuation allowance decreased by \$1.8 million, and \$5.2 million in 2014 and 2013, respectively.
+The 2014 overall decrease in the valuation allowance was primarily due to expiring net operating losses in the Netherlands which is offset by a reduction in the related deferred tax asset.